 Flip the empty picture frames over and place a stirrer across the frames.
 Mark where to cut the stirrers so they fit nicely in that groove where the picture usually goes.
 Cut the stirrers with a pair of scissors or a craft knife and glue inside the frames.
 I used two stirrers per frame to bulk the crossbar up a little 😉

-Sand your picture frames lightly to roughen them up a little and give the paint something to grip onto.
+Sand your picture frames lightly to roughen them up and give the paint something to grip onto.
 Apply craft glue on the picture frames.
 While the glue is still wet, sprinkle some coarse spice randomly all over the frames.

 Wait for the glue to dry.
 Mix a drop of Squirrel (brown) with Midnight Blackness (black) and paint the frames, front and back.
 Wait for the paint to dry before lightly brushing on a layer of pure Squirrel (brown).
+You still want some of that black to show through.

 Add a dollop or three 😉 of Phoenix Fire (Orange) to the Squirrel and use a toothbrush to splatter the picture frames lightly.